About the Portal

 People Researching Lost Objects

-By providing a single point of contact to dozens of U.S. museum collections, the Portal helps people seeking lost objects to refine their searches.
+By providing a single point of contact to hundreds of U.S. museum collections, the Portal helps people seeking lost objects to refine their searches.

 By providing a searchable online registry of objects, the Portal helps

 U.S. museums fulfill their responsibility to make information about objects

 From the time it came into power in Germany in 1933 through the end of